Monica-Ramineni/AI_Repository/Assignment_Question&Answers.md

 ### ❓Question 1) What is the purpose of the `chunk_overlap` parameter when using `RecursiveCharacterTextSplitter` to prepare documents for RAG, and what trade-offs arise as you increase or decrease its value?

 #### ✅Answer : Purpose and trade-offs of `chunk_overlap` in `RecursiveCharacterTextSplitter` :
+- **Purpose**:

-- **Purpose**: chunk_overlap repeats a slice of text at the end of one chunk into the start of the next so information that crosses a boundary isn’t lost to retrieval.
+The 'chunk_overlap' parameter sets how much text from the end of one chunk is duplicated at the start of the next.
+Its purpose is to preserve and maintain semantic continuity and cross-boundary contex, so sentences/facts that span a split still appear in at least one retrieved chunk for RAG, for better recall of boundary-spanning facts.
 - **Increase overlap**:
   - **Pros**: Higher chance of capturing boundary-spanning facts; can improve recall and answer completeness.
   - **Cons**: More duplicate content → larger index, higher embedding/storage/query cost, and more chances of retrieving redundant chunks (can hurt precision).
 - **Decrease overlap**:
   - **Pros**: Smaller index and faster pipeline with less duplication.
   - **Cons**: Greater risk of chopping facts; may lower recall if key info falls on boundaries.
+- Note:

-- Note: In this repo, `app/rag.py` currently uses `chunk_overlap=0` for simplicity and efficiency. to minimize embedding time, memory, and latency, and to avoid redundant retrievals.
+In this repo, `app/rag.py` currently uses `chunk_overlap=0` for simplicity and efficiency. to minimize embedding time, memory, and latency, and to avoid redundant retrievals.
 This workshop repo prioritizes serving/graph orchestration speed over maximal recall, so we accept the slight recall trade-off.

 ### ❓Question 2) Your retriever is configured with search_kwargs={"k": 5}.
 How would adjusting k likely affect RAGAS metrics such as Context Precision and Context Recall in practice, and why?